Flagship Product XEYAR Patent Pending · US & CA Sister company of XEYAR Ltd.

 DC Bus → Chargers

-Charger power = grid + battery simultaneously. eMÖTEN CMS guarantees 50% of nameplate per active port — double the industry-standard 4-car equal share.
-NEC 625.42(A) certified.
+Charger power = grid + battery simultaneously. eMÖTEN CMS guarantees 50% of nameplate per active port , double the industry-standard equal-share rate.
+Certified NEC 625.42(A) for dynamic EVSE load management.

 XEYAR Patent · Patent Pending